zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[we0091234 / Chinese_license_plate_detection_recognition](https://github.com/we0091234/Chinese_license_plate_detection_recognition) - yolov5 车牌检测 车牌识别 中文车牌识别 检测 支持12种中文车牌 支持双层车牌
 ## Javascript

+* 【2024-08-07】[hackthedev / dcts-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self-hostable like TeamSpeak
 * 【2024-08-06】[webtorrent / webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web
 * 【2024-08-04】[SadeghHayeri / GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 * 【2024-08-03】[CanadaHonk / porffor](https://github.com/CanadaHonk/porffor) - A from-scratch experimental AOT JS engine, written in JS